 PhotoModeler Training Courses

 Training workshops are available to PhotoModeler users who would like to get a basic overview or advanced product training in a formal setting.
-The 3 day course covers a wide range of topics such as proper photography methods, using the basic tools, using advanced tools, and working with complex projects.
+The 3-day or 4-day course covers a wide range of topics such as proper photography methods, using basic tools, using advanced tools, and working with complex projects.
 See the Course Outline below.
 These courses are provided to private groups or organizations at your location or a shared facility.

-The Tutorials that are included with the PhotoModeler full and demo products are excellent training resources and suitable for many customers but for those that prefer a class room setting, these training courses are available.
+The Tutorials that are included with the PhotoModeler products, and are available online, are excellent training resources and suitable for many customers but for those that prefer a classroom setting, these training courses are available.